 The bird table comes in two parts and these are ready assembled.
 All you need to do is attach the top to the stand.

 The birds really took to this bird table quickly and the design means that pigeons and magpies find it hard to access the food leaving it for the smaller birds to enjoy.

-This bird table is easy to put together, looks great and is well built.
-It will provide the perfect dining arrangement for small birds.
+This is one of the best bird tables because it is easy to put together, looks great and is well built.
+It will provide the perfect dining arrangement for smaller birds!

-This hanging feeder has a really beautiful design.
+This Wildlife World Bempton Bird Table is one of my personal favourites because it features a really beautiful design.
 The latticework timber is finished in a pale green colour that goes perfectly with the real Verdigris copper roof.

 The feeder can be hung from a tree or fixed to a post and adds a lovely feature to the garden.
 This table is quite small which makes it is difficult for larger birds to access the food.
 The roof keeps the small birds safe from predators such as sparrow hawks as well as keeping the seed dry.
 The table features a pull-out tray which makes it easy to re-stock and clean.

-This wooden bird table is made from solid wood and has a strong and stable stand.
+This Riverside Woodcraft Sherringham Bird Table is another top choice of the best bird tables because it is made from solid wood and has a strong and stable stand.
 It also has a lovely slate effect roof that really does look like chunky slates but is actually more durable and easier to clean.